 Many, including the women affected and the clinics who implanted the CE marked medical devices in good faith will be anticipating this report with baited breath, hoping for answers in relation to where exactly the buck stops in terms of responsibility for the situation arising in the first place and long term duties of care to those women affected.

-If you're keen to get started with breast implant treatments right away then you're in luck - those clever folks also have a list of trusted, accredited breast implant clinics in your area.
+If you're keen to get started with any of these treatments right away then you're in luck - those clever folks also have a list of trusted, accredited Breast Surgery and Breast Augmentation clinics in your area.

 Before you go.....

 Let's stay in touch, pop your details here and we'll send our editor's hand-picked updates on your fave subjects.